7th Pay Commission: Speculations about DA hike of 4 per cent rise

 The next DA is due in January 2020.
 A DA hike is announced twice a year and it is done between January to June and July to December every year.

 If the speculations are to believed that then the DA hike may come into force in January 2020.
 It was expected that the Cabinet would clear a proposal regarding a pay hike.
-However the Cabinet has taken no such decision so far.
+However, the Cabinet has taken no such decision so far.

 The 7th Pay Commission, it may be recalled had recommended a hike in the basic minimum pay of Rs 18,000.
 Several CG employees have expressed their unhappiness and have been demanding that the basic minimum pay be hiked to Rs 26,000.